dharmii/portfolio/README.md

 - Built with React.js for a modern user interface.
 - Fully responsive design for all devices.
--Showcases projects, skills, and experience.
+- Showcases projects, skills, and experience.
--Modular and reusable components.
+- Modular and reusable components.

 **Technologies Used**